Skip navigation

 What do the results mean?

-Your CRP test results tell you how much inflammation you have in your body.
-But your test results can't tell you what's causing the inflammation.
+Your CRP test results tell you how much inflammation you have in your body, but not what's causing it or where it is.
 To make a diagnosis, your provider will look at your CRP results along with the results of other tests, your symptoms, and medical history.

 Learn more about laboratory tests, reference ranges, and understanding results.